Hot Springs, Montana

 Why Hot Springs, Montana?

-The water is rated second in the entire world.
+The water is rated first or second in the entire world, depending on who you talk to.
 Their motto in Hot Springs is “Limp in, Leap out!”
 The town itself is tiny and unpretentious.
 People move slow, have time to talk and connect, and are genuine.
 There are deer and wild turkey roaming the streets!

-While the town is nothing fancy, our Sophia Springs Lodging is new, luxurious, clean and awesome.
+While the town is nothing fancy, our Sophia Springs Lodging is comfy, clean and awesome.
 There are nice suites for 2 or 3 people, and a guest house with two bedrooms, with two queen beds in each room.
-There are two natural mineral soaking tubs for our use.
+There are two natural mineral soaking tubs for our use, and others nearby.

 What will we do?

-Mostly, we will just “be”.
-Hot Springs is an awesome spot to just hang out, slow down, and soak, heal, detoxify, rest and rejuvenate.
-To assist your healing, we will lead daily slow flow body movement classes, lead some prayerful meditations, teach a healthy food and nutrition workshop, a detoxification workshop, a healing class, while still leaving time for the precious hot springs soaks (either right in our own tubs at Sophia, or in the local springs around town).
+This retreat is a combo of soaking-relaxing, body movement, and profound health teachings & education.
+Hot Springs is an awesome spot to just hang out, slow down, and soak, heal, detoxify, learn, rest and rejuvenate.
+To assist your healing, we will lead daily slow flow body movement and yoga classes, lead some prayerful meditations, teach a daily workshop (nutrition, detoxification, healing, fermentation, cancer prevention, etc.), while still leaving time for the precious hot springs soaks (either right in our own tubs at Sophia, or in the local springs around town).

 We will also have some wonderful healing options: NeurOptimal Brain Training technology, Rapid Release (for clearing scar tissue and tight muscles) and Biopulsar readings (to see your real time chakra and aura ratings).
 Extra fee for these options.

-For those who want to “do” a bit more, we will offer a one day and night trip to Glacier National Park, one of the best parks in the country, and take a hike or two.
-We will also take a one hour drive to the Bison Range, and also visit the Garden of the 1000 Buddhas for a sacred walk.
-We might sneak in a lake swim as well.
+For those who want to “do” a bit more, we will also take a one hour drive to the Bison Range.
 There is also a short but steep hike for a view of Hot Springs (3 miles round trip).

 What about Food?